readium/lcp-specs/releases/lcp/latest.md

 LCP is entirely based on standard encryption algorithms, as defined in [[XML-ENC](#normative-references)] and [[XML-SIG](#normative-references)].
 In order to maintain maximum flexibility, no specific algorithms are mandated by this specification.
 Instead, the design of both `encryption.xml` and the License Document allow for the identification of encryption algorithms to be discovered by Reading Systems when presented with a Protected Publication.

 In order to simplify the discovery process, LCP defines the notion of Encryption Profile, which is the set of encryption algorithms used in a specific Protected Publication and associated Licence Document.
-Reading Systems that implement the algorithms identified in the Encryption Profile will be able to decrypt Protected Publications encoded using that Encryption Profile.
+Reading Systems that implement the algorithms identified in the Encryption Profile will be able to decrypt Protected Publications encoded using such Encryption Profile.
 The identification of the Encryption Profile in the License Document eases the discovery of these requirements by Reading Systems.

 This specification defines the Basic Encryption Profile 1.0, composed from a set of associated algorithms extracted from [[XML-ENC](#normative-references)] or [[XML-SIG](#normative-references)].
 The Basic Encryption Profile is for test only, as it does not provide the level of obfuscation required by a reliable protection mechanism.